jmit-coders/solutions/snake.md

 ```

 ## wrap up ##
 Congratulations!
 We made our second game: Snake.
+The full code can be found at [glitch.com](https://glitch.com/edit/#!/peach-justice).
 If you enjoyed creating games and would like to continue making games, here are some things to consider.
 First, you now have a strategy you can use and adjust for planning and developing your games.

   1. Think about the gameplay.
   2. Think about what you'll need to setup in the framework.